voschezang/coding-handbook/style-guide.md

 **Comments**

 Comments are metadata.
 They do increase maintenance.
-Two categories are:
+A few categories:

 - Functional comments: `TODO`, `SMELL`
+    - These can be useful even if they are never addressed.
+They visualize code quality and warn contributes about missing or broken functionality.

-- Documenting what vs. why.
+- Documenting why vs. what.
+- Giving examples
+- Giving references (to external documentation)

 The Why consists of the following categories: